Therapeutic Use of Self: What Does That Even Mean for OTs?

 According to the medical chart, Cynthia has orders for non-weight-bearing precautions on her right leg for the next 4 weeks.
 Because of her ORIF (open reduction internal fixation), she is sponge-bath only for at least 2 weeks until doctor approval for showers.

-Cynthia has a history of bipolar disorder, uncontrolled Type II diabetes, multiple falls, and substance abuse.
-Nursing staff has already informed therapy about Cynthia’s non-compliance with her current precautions and attempts to avoid treatment of all varieties.
+Cynthia has a history of bipolar disorder, uncontrolled type II diabetes, multiple falls, and substance abuse.
+Nursing staff has already informed therapy about Cynthia’s non-compliance with her current precautions and attempts to avoid treatment of all varieties and therapies.

 Think about what it takes to establish a relationship with a new friend and what the motives would be for solidifying that connection.
 You would first get to know that individual, asking questions regarding their hobbies, their job, their friends and family, etc.